seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab10-Serverless-Functions/LabExercise-4.md

 You will get a message showing **The function "Recurring" was created successfully from the "Timer trigger" template.**

 #### Task 2: Observe function code

+In this task, you will review the function code.

 #### Pre-requisites